Where in Upper Peninsula of Michigan to find pick your own farms and orchards for fruit, vegetables, pumpkins and canning & freezing instructions!

 Gierke Blueberry Farm - blueberries, restrooms,

 37915 Klingville Road, Chassell, MI 49916.
 Phone: (906) 523-6112Directions: US 41, to North Klingville Road, 1.5 miles on the right, look for our sign.
 Crops are usually available in August.
 Open: Daylight Hours, every day of the week.
 We use natural practices, but are not yet certified Organic.
 Payment: Cash, Check.
 Project Fresh Coupons accepted.
+Click here for a link to our Facebook page.
+(UPDATED: May 09, 2015, JBS)

 - Makinen Farm - U-Pick Raspberries,